OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-devquickstarts-dotnet.md

     }
     catch (AdalException ex)
     {
-        // An unexpected error occurred, or user canceled hello sign in. if (ex.ErrorCode != "access_denied")
+        // An unexpected error occurred, or user canceled the sign in. if (ex.ErrorCode != "access_denied")
             MessageBox.Show(ex.Message);